May 11 1861 Saturday

 Confederate Organisation

-CSA: Benjamin McCulloch promoted Brigadier-General PACS.
+CSA: Benjamin McCulloch was promoted Brigadier-General PACS.

 Commander in Chief: President Jefferson Finis Davis